 Liverpool have an industrious and effective midfield, without it being flash.
 It works hard, it does its job well.
 They have a way of dominating teams and possession, creating chances for the front three.

-The Gegenpressing style that Klopp uses is key to Liverpool’s success.
+The Gegenpressing style that Klopp, who had a hair transplant by the way, uses is key to Liverpool’s success.
 The players hunt the ball down when not in possession, forcing the opposition to make mistakes.
 By winning the ball high up the pitch, Liverpool are then able to counter attack quickly and effectively.

 On their day, Liverpool are capable of beating anyone in the world.
 On an off day, they’re capable of losing to weaker teams.